 Cnidium monnieri is a plant that grows in China.
 Its fruits, seeds, and other parts are used to make medications.

 Traditionally, Chinese medicine has used cnidium to treat skin conditions.
-According to WebMD, some people do take it orally to manage ED and improve sexual performance and drive.
+Some people do take it orally to manage ED and improve sexual performance and drive.